LoinHeart/Heart_Diagnosis_Assistant/README.md

       {
-        "predicted_class": 1,
+        "predicted_class":'No Heart disease.',
+        'confidence': 47.2%
-        "message": "You are likely to have heart disease."
+        "message": "You are unlikely to have heart disease."

       }

 **`Notes`**